Azure-Samples/Remove-Unmanaged-Guests/README.md

 7. Once you have made your selection, open a browser, navigate to https://microsoft.com/devicelogin, and enter the device code given in the cmd prompt.

+Note: This is using the [Device Authorization Grant](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code) Flow.
+Once you have the code, you have 15 minutes before it expires.

 ![image](https://user-images.githubusercontent.com/49490355/153293375-f3d80c38-b943-4679-b906-152ea93f782d.png)

 8. Sign-in with an admin account who has appropriate permissions (see prereq list) and consent to the application.
 If you have previously consented, you will not see this prompt.